 Avoid using alcohol to help you sleep

-As the alcohol is broken down in your body, it causes you to sleep less deeply and to wake more frequently.
+As your body breaks down alcohol, it causes you to sleep less deeply and to wake more frequently.

-Allow yourself time to wind down before going to bed and make this a routine.
-If you are working or studying, stop at least 30 minutes before bedtime and do something relaxing that is screen-free.
+Allow yourself time to chill before going to bed.
+If you are working or studying, stop at least 30 minutes before bedtime.
+Looking at a screen can trick you into thinking it's daytime.

 If you are not asleep after 20 minutes in bed, go to another room until you feel tired and then go back to bed.